Frank Westphal wrote a song with the lyrics “Old soldiers never die, they just fade away. They just end their day.”

 This 1975 GMC 6500 Pumper Truck is one of those exceptions.

 The truck was in service with the Prince George (British Columbia Canada) Fire Department from 1975 until it was sent out to the highest bidder in 2001.
 Colonial Motors won the bid and they had an instant buyer for the big GMC fire truck.
-That buyer was (then) Kipp Scott Pontiac Buick dealer in Red Deer, Alberta Canada.
-Now it's simply Kipp Scott GM since Pontiac headed into the sunset.
+That buyer was (then) a Buick dealer in Red Deer, Alberta Canada.

 They were looking for a promotional vehicle that they could combine with a practical function as a lot truck – basically a vehicle that could carry a pressure washer and a decent load of water.
 A retired fire truck is a custom fit for that role at a car dealership because clearly it could handle the workload and nothing has more presence in traffic than a giant red, lit-up, siren wailing emergency vehicle.
 This truck is like a neon sign on six wheels.